vitor-de-oliveira/rheovolution/README.md

 ./rheo configuration_file.dat plot
 ```

-The plot command uses the software ``Gnuplot`` and it stores the ouput
+The plot command uses the software ``Gnuplot`` and it stores the output
 in a subfolder named ``figures``.

 ### Using make